Blog

 The 30-Minute Rule

-You and your kids should participate in at least 30 minutes of physical activities per day together that you all enjoy.
-This is not for weight management but to improve your heart health and stamina through regular exercise.
-It’s okay if you can’t find a complete half hour to exercise, as shorter time periods can add up.
-Keep in mind that most forms of play count as movement, as well.
+You and your kids should participate in at least 30 minutes of enjoyable physical activities daily.
+This isn’t for weight management but to improve heart health and stamina through regular exercise.
+If you can’t find any time in your day, break it up!
+Shorter periods can add up, and most play counts as movement.

 Walk, Walk, Walk!

-Walking is in fact one of the most enjoyable family activities.
-It doesn’t make you tired or sweaty, and it even allows you to understand more about your kids by having a chat with them during the walk.
-Starting today, plan a family walk after dinner.
+Walking can be one of the most enjoyable family activities.
+A slower pace won’t make you tired or sweaty, and it allows for more engaging conversation with your kids, helping you understand them better.
+Try planning a family walk after dinner.

 Active Weekends

-We all agree that weekends should be relaxing, but this doesn’t mean you should let your kids watch TV at home for the entire day and pick up habits of a sedentary lifestyle.
-Go outside with them and get sporty by doing activities such as hiking, biking or simply going to a playground.
-If you prefer to say inside, set up a fun indoor obstacle course for kids!
-Remember: the best way to help children make the habit of physical activity is to let them know how fun it can be.
+Weekends should be relaxing, but don’t let your kids watch TV all day and develop a sedentary lifestyle.
+Go outside and get sporty with activities like hiking, biking, or visiting a playground.
+If you prefer indoors, set up a fun obstacle course!
+The best way to help children make physical activity a habit is to show them it’s fun.

-If you are too busy with chores on weekends to bring your kids outside, why not invite them to do chores with you?
-Active chores such as walking the dog or doing the laundry could be done together with your little ones.
-This is a wonderful chance for the whole family to move around and teach them how crucial it is to keep the house clean.
+If you’re too busy with weekend chores to take your kids outside, invite them to help.
+Active ones like walking the dog or doing laundry can be done together.
+This is a chance for the family to move around and teach them the importance of keeping the house clean.

 Hygiene